nikki-experiments/my-react-boilerplate/README.md

 # React Project Setup

 So your about to create a new or existing React project!
 How fun.
 Follow these steps to get your [React](https://facebook.github.io/react/) project up and running quickly.
 A special thanks to Frontend Masters for the [Intro to react class](https://github.com/btholt/complete-intro-to-react/tree/start).
+[React Notes](https://btholt.github.io/complete-intro-to-react/)

 Here's an outline of what we need to do.